A BRIEF HISTORY OF WHITEHAVEN, CUMBRIA

 Whitehaven was a fishing village until the 17th century.
 The Priory of St Bees owned the village until Henry VIII dissolved the monasteries in 1539.

 In 1630 Sir Christopher Lowther purchased the estate.
 He decided to use Whitehaven as a port for exporting coal from the Cumbrian coalfield.
 In 1634 he built a stone pier where ships could load and unload cargoes.
 He then began to export coal to Ireland.
-In 1630 Whitehaven had a population of around 250 and by the standards of the time it was a large village.
+In 1630 Whitehaven had a population of around 250 and by the standards of the time, it was a large village.

 Whitehaven soon began to grow.
-The original settlement was around the market place.
+The original settlement was around the marketplace.
 Chapel Street and King Street were built in the 1640s.
 Roper Street was also built around that time.
 It was given its name because ropers made rope there.
-At the end of the 17th century rope making moved to Brackenthwaite.
+At the end of the 17th-century rope-making moved to Brackenthwaite.

 In 1660 the lord of the manor gained the right to hold a market and a fair in Whitehaven.
 A fair was like a market but was held only once a year for a few days.
 Buyers and sellers would come from all over Cumbria to attend the Whitehaven fair.

 The port of Whitehaven grew rapidly.
 Until 1685 it was officially part of the port of Carlisle but in that year it was made independent.
-(Officially the port of Whitehaven included all harbours between the rivers Ellen and Duddon).
+(Officially the port of Whitehaven included all harbors between the rivers Ellen and Duddon).

 By 1685 Whitehaven had a population of over 1,000.
 It continued to grow rapidly.
 By 1700 the population was around 3,000.
-By the standards of the time Whitehaven was a fair sized town and it continued to grow.
+By the standards of the time, Whitehaven was a fair-sized town and it continued to grow.

 Whitehaven was laid out in a grid pattern.
 Church Street was built in the 1660s.
-In the 1680s Queen Street, Lowther Street, Strand Street, New Street, Duke Street, James Street and College Street were built.
+In the 1680s Queen Street, Lowther Street, Strand Street, New Street, Duke Street, James Street, and College Street were built.
 Irish Street was built at the beginning of the 18th century.

-Then in 1693 the Church of St Nicholas was built in Whitehaven to replace an existing chapel.
+In 1693 the Church of St Nicholas was built in Whitehaven to replace an existing chapel.